181st Intelligence Wing: History

 On 1 October 1962, the Indiana Air National Guard 113th Tactical Fighter Squadron was authorized to expand to a group level, and the 181st Tactical Fighter Group was established by the National Guard Bureau.
-The 113th TFS becoming the group's flying squadron.
+The 113th Taxtical Fighter Squadron becoming the group's flying squadron.
 Other squadrons assigned into the group were the 181st Headquarters, 181st Material Squadron (Maintenance), 181st Combat Support Squadron, and the 181st USAF Dispensary.
-The 113th TFS was temporarily equipped with RF-84F Thunderstreaks photo-reconnaissance aircraft to allow its pilots to maintain proficiency.
+The 113th was temporarily equipped with RF-84F Thunderstreaks photo-reconnaissance aircraft to allow its pilots to maintain proficiency.
 In 1964, the squadron received F-84F Thunderstreak tactical fighter-bombers.